Trigger Wiring (Crank and Cam Angle Sensors)

 Check for RPM.
 With your trigger set-up correctly, cranking the engine should produce an RPM figure in the 80 – 300 RPM range depending on your engine.
 Make sure that the RPM reading is stable while cranking.
 If the RPM signal shows "0" or the signal ...

 Engine Configuration - Trigger System Page This section contains setup information for configuring your engines' trigger system, including crank and cam trigger patterns and sensors.
-Trigger Configuration Trigger Type This is set to the type of ...
+Select Trigger System This button allows automatic selection of ...

 Steering Angle Sensor